How to Choose the Best Hardwood Floor

 - Edge Styles

-Hardwood edge styles are the different ways ends and edges of each board are finished, creating (or lessening) definition and affecting the overall look.
+Hardwood flooring edge styles are the different ways ends and edges of each board are finished, creating (or lessening) definition and affecting the overall look.

 - Home Lighting

-Many people don’t consider how home lighting can affect how your finished floor will look.
+Many people don’t consider how home lighting can affect how your finished wood floor will look.
 Ask your retailer for samples to view in your home, or browse our hardwood flooring then order them yourself on the individual product pages.

-Should I buy prefinished or unfinished hardwood?
+Should I buy prefinished or unfinished hardwood floor?

 Prefinished hardwood floors come from the factory already stained and sealed, for a no-fuss, no-muss installation.
 (FYI: All our products come this way.)
-Prefinished floors are warranted to last longer than site-finished floors — 25 years or more for residential use, versus 3 to 5 years for unfinished hardwood.
+Prefinished wood floors are warranted to last longer than site-finished floors — 25 years or more for residential use, versus 3 to 5 years for unfinished hardwood flooring.
 This is because factory applied urethane finishes are much tougher and longer lasting than site-applied finishes.
-If you like the look of site-finished flooring, you can always choose a prefinished product with a square end and edge.
+If you like the look of site-finished wood flooring, you can always choose a prefinished product with a square end and edge.

 Can I refinish my hardwood floors?

-Even engineered styles, if they have a thick enough top layer of wood, can be sanded and refinished a few times.
+Even engineered hardwood styles, if they have a thick enough top layer of wood, can be sanded and refinished a few times.
 Look for premium collections with thicker top layers.

 Can I install my own hardwood floor?

 A hardwood flooring installation takes time, precision, and know-how to get it right.
 Even for experienced DIYers, hardwood installations can be challenging.
 A lot depends on your ability to take the time to learn what you need to know to properly install a hardwood floor, so that it will look and perform beautifully.
-Of course, we offer plenty of support in this area, but if you’ve never installed hardwood you might find it worthwhile to hire a professional installer.
+Of course, we offer plenty of support in this area, but if you’ve never installed wood flooring you might find it worthwhile to hire a professional installer.

 Where do I get trims and moldings to match my hardwood floor?

-We offer coordinating trim and molding for every single style — in fact, many of our styles are a 1:1 match, meaning your trim and molding will be the exact color and species as the flooring you selected.
+We offer coordinating trim and molding for every single style — in fact, many of our styles are a 1:1 match, meaning your trim and molding will be the exact color and species as the hardwood flooring you selected.
 Options include quarter round molding, reducer strip, t-molding, threshold, and stair nose.
-Ask your flooring retailer to show you trim and molding options that coordinate with the flooring you’ve selected.
+Ask your flooring retailer to show you trim and molding options that coordinate with the wood flooring you’ve selected.

 Ready to Explore?